 A Queensland Police officer king hit a man from behind at a refugee rights rally in Brisbane on Sunday 25 Oct 2020.

-What appears to have happened is that the cop runs up hits and pushes the National Tertiary Education Union (NTEU) member to the ground.
+What appears to have happened is that the police offcier runs up, hits and pushes the National Tertiary Education Union (NTEU) member to the ground.
 Another refugee activist wearing a Covid-19 safety mask tries to protect his comrade on the ground.
 A melee ensues and the crown begins to chant “all cops are bastards” and they push police away as they attempt to arrest the man.